paule965/LuksHeader4Hashcat/README.md

 -parse statusinformation about Keyslots

--give the choice to select (only!) one Keyslot
+-choice to select (only!) one Keyslot

--aktivates Dead Keyslots
+-aktivates 0xdead Keyslots

 -change the PayloadOffset if it is >4096 sectors and rebuild the luksheader with a max filesize 4096+1 sectors